Pixailz/ft_linux/README.md

 1. Get, by chapter all sbu for estimation of compilation time
 1. Some test are not correctly checked and therefore considered as good
 1. Add support for more editor
+1. Find a way to get folder of tar sources